cianleypoldt/zenoa-engine/README.md

 - Simulation runs on a **fixed timestep** for consistency and repeatability.
 - Engine **state** is stored in a **self-contained context**, allowing integration into other applications or environments.
 - Custom `entity_list` structure keeps all IDs consistent through deletions and avoids large memory moves or resizes.

 ---

+## About

+Zenoa is a minimal, deterministic 2D rigid-body physics engine developed as a personal project to explore low-level engine architecture, performance, and numerical stability in simulation.
+It is built entirely in C++17 with a focus on cache efficiency, fixed-timestep consistency, and clean API design.

+The engine is developed and maintained by a 17-year-old student as an educational project.
+While not intended as a full replacement for production-grade physics engines, Zenoa serves as a performant and lightweight foundation for learning, experimentation, and further extension.

+---